kyy82/tsl-website/projects/index.md

 {% capture content %}
-For a list of recent research ouputs, visit our [publications page](/papers/).
+For a list of recent research outputs, visit our [publications page](/papers/).
 {% endcapture %}

 {% include more-info.html